alexssss-vc/PLawbench/README.md

 Dataset Description:

-案例分析例题250道.jsonl consists of case analysis questions.
+case analysis（total 250）.jsonl consists of case analysis questions.
 We have open-sourced a total of 250 questions, including the questions, reference answers, scoring rubrics, and score sheets.

-法律咨询例题18道.json consists of legal consultation questions.
+consultation.json consists of legal consultation questions.
 We have open-sourced a total of 18 questions, including the consultation scenarios and scoring rubrics.

-答辩状例题.json and 起诉状例题.json are legal writing tasks for drafting statements of defense and complaints, respectively.
+defendant.json and plaintiff.json are legal writing tasks for drafting statements of defense and complaints, respectively.
 We have open-sourced a total of 12 questions in total, including the writing scenarios and scoring rubrics.

 # Contributions
 Our work makes three main contributions: